rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

       !!! info

-          The beginning of a string starts with the first matching string, and similarly, the end of a string also ends with the first matching string.
+          **Start of range**: Match the line where the string is located, only matching the first string that appears.
+          **End of range**: Match the line where the string is located, only matching the first string that appears.

       ```bash
       Shell > grep -n ^netbios /etc/services